VishwasKumar-git/Visual-Products-Matcher/README.md

 ## How It Works

 1. The app loads a pre-trained ResNet50 model on startup.
-2. When a user uploads an image, the app extracts features using the ResNet50 model.
+2. When a user uploads an image or url, the app extracts features using the ResNet50 model.
 3. These features are compared to the pre-extracted features of images in the database using cosine similarity.
 4. The app displays the most similar images based on the user-defined threshold and number of results.